 Other farewell speeches in the Book of Mormon were given by Lehi, Nephi, Jacob, Enos, Mosiah, Mormon, and Moroni.
 Adding King Benjamin's makes seven total.
 Each of them have over half of the 20 elements identified by Kurz, though King Benjamin's speech is the most complete, more complete than any single biblical speech.
 I find that impressive.

 As is shown in other chapters in Welch and Ricks, the speech also offers beautiful chiasms, follows patterns from ancient Jewish festivals, follows ancient patterns of assembly and atonement symbolism, etc. It is powerful evidence that the Book of Mormon is an ancient Semitic document, written by ancient prophets with Hebraic roots.
-An online copy is available for Chapter 11 by John W. Welch, "Parallelism and Chiasmus in Benjamin's Speech."
-(I hope that it is provided with proper permission.)
-The online version show pages 249-318, but my copy of the book spans pages 315 to 410, so it must be a different edition.
+The entire book, King Benjamin's Speech, is available free online at the Maxwell Institute, including Chapter 11 by John W. Welch, "Parallelism and Chiasmus in Benjamin's Speech."

 --The above comments are those of Jeff Lindsay , Contact: